Introduction: Import Medical Devices in India

-- Free Sales Certificate issued by the National Regulatory agency for the purpose of registration / Import of diagnostic equipment / Reagents in India must contain the real name and address of the practice.
+- Free Sales Certificate issued by the National Regulatory Agency for the purpose of registration / Import of diagnostic equipment / Reagents in India must contain the real name and address of the practice.

 - An importer with a valid Form 10 license but with a slight change in the importer's name or importer's address may import until further licensing but at the time of importation, the product label must comply with the details as set out in Form 10 of the product.

 - The applicant is required to submit a report on the performance test of the 3 kits / reagents notified at the time of application for the registration and registration certificate to be conducted at the National Institute of Biologicals, Noida.
-In cases where Closed System / Testing facilities are not available at NlB, Noida, CDSCO may approve the approval of other laboratories such as CMC Vellore, NIV Pune, AllMS, Nizam institute of Medial Sciences (NIMS) or another Govt.
-National Reputable Institutions for testing purposes for Vitro Diagnostic Devices have been notified in the event that they occur.
+In cases where Closed System / Testing facilities are not available at NlB, Noida, CDSCO may approve the approval of other laboratories such as CMC Vellore, NIV Pune, AllMS, Nizam Institute of Medial Sciences (NIMS) or another Govt.
+National Reputable Institutions for testing purposes in Vitro Diagnostic Devices have been notified in the event that they occur.

 - For unknown diagnostic tools.
 It can be done by Any Govt. accredited national or other NABL, CAP, NABH Certified Laboratory / Institute accredited in India.
-These kits must be accompanied by clinical sensitivity, specific details, standards etc. as announced including the IFU / COA / Product issued by the manufacturer.
+These kits must be accompanied by clinical sensitivity, specific details, standards, etc. as announced including the IFU / COA / Product issued by the manufacturer.
 Below is a web link to some of the test and testing labs for these kits. - CDSCO

 - The National Institute of Biological (NIB), Noida has reviewed and validated the various recommended procedures required for quality follow-up of Repeated Blood Collection and specifies the required dose for testing of these reagents.

-- Usually the Performance Test Report should state the following information: Product name, Lot / Batch number, manufacturer name, import name, import / test number of licenses, number of samples tested, testing policy (ELISA / Rapid / NAAT, etc.) reference, Process Testing, Clarity, Sensitivity, Fair value estimate, Poor amount of speculation, Report number, Analysis date, appointment and signature of analyst and authorized laboratory signature etc.
+- Usually, the Performance Test Report should state the following information: Product name, Lot / Batch number, manufacturer name, import name, import/test number of licenses, number of samples tested, testing policy (ELISA / Rapid / NAAT, etc.) reference, Process Testing, Clarity, Sensitivity, Fair value estimate, Poor amount of speculation, Report number, Analysis date, appointment and signature of analyst and authorized laboratory signature, etc.

 - Ripid & ELISA Testing Term (HIV, HBsAg, HCV) diagnostic kit obtained by NIB, Noida below